ANUcybernetics/panic/README.md

 more and more of us are using them.
 But just because we _can_ put our text/images/audio into these models and have them provide new text/images/audio in return, does it mean that we _should_?

-PANIC will be running on the SXSW Expo floor from TIME to TIME every day.
-In addition, PANIC's creators will give a short artist talk/how-it-works demo every day at TIME, TIME and TIME.